On Love

 The foundation of love is lasting friendship, which itself has as cornerstones trust and respect.
 First, take the Golden Rule as a straightforward way to understand respect, and second, we trust that the person we love will treat us respectfully, under all circumstances.
 Without trust and respect, relationships can’t properly recover or grow more healthy from struggles that inevitably arise.
 A good thing about trust and respect: they tend to reinforce each other with time and familiarity, cementing what’s good, growing impervious to what’s not.
 Another good thing: they can go missing, then be rediscovered later, and still be influential; it’s never too late to repair and grow relationships, as long as both people are willing.
 And if you had them before, you know what it looks like, for later.
 Clearly, there’s more to being friends, but the basis of trust and respect is essential.
 Without it, there will never be real or lasting love.

 Love enables you to forgive without strings, without second-thoughts, unconditionally… or maybe it’s better to say that love is “how we forgive without strings.”
 Love makes you willing to forgive because, in the greater scope, you’d rather save and build and love the person who’s important to you than risk having things with them suffer or waste away.
 Not to say that people don’t get angry or have trouble forgiving; we do, nobody’s perfect, so this is the “how” thing from above: say you’re angry with the person you love, yet you find a way to forgive them because you love them, and you see that what’s long-term matters more than whatever happened just now.
 In life, any fight or dispute requires somebody to break the impasse and offer peace, and I think the point to take here for relationships is that love propagates that ability, that strength to step up and forgive, to let go of ill feelings.
 From the one side, avoid grudges and guilt-trips (and maybe even take one on the chin, whether you think you deserve it or not).
-From the other side, don’t suspect grudges and guilt (and don’t throw one to the chin carelessly).
+From the other side, don’t suspect grudges and guilt (and don’t throw one carelessly to the chin).
 All of which takes you back to trust and respect, mutual trust and respect.
 With that said, forgiveness does not mean being weak and letting someone walk all over you – being humble is not being weak, and in that sense, forgiveness requires confidence and strength-of-self.
 But here, too, the person you love aids your confidence because you are comfortable being honest with them, being yourself with them, as they are with you, whether things are blissful, or stressful, or anywhere in between.

 Love provides the encouragement to resolve something that’s wrong – a fight or whatever – because what’s so good ultimately just outweighs whatever’s bad.
 It’s what is meant when people say relationships take effort or work: you can be upset, even hugely upset, with someone you love.
 (Sometimes love is why they upset you the most!)
 Yet you find a way through; somehow, you want to.
 You’re willing to struggle through the issue because you know your relationship is worth fighting for, not against, the person you love and everything that you are together.
 It’s desirable work, not laborious work, and at later times, you might even find that you crave the collaboration, the synergy, that accompanies the facing of challenges.
 You grow to trust it and rely on it because it works.
 As a pair, you work.